WebReflection/babel-standalone/README.md

 babel-standalone
 ================

 babel-standalone is a standalone build of Babel for use in non-Node.js environments, including browsers.
 It's bundled with all the standard Babel plugins and presets.

 This fork
 =========
-The current version of babel-standalone used in this specific fork is `GJS` oriented.
+The current version of babel-standalone used in this specific fork is `jsgtk` oriented.
 I have manually removed from the original uncompressed source all warnings generated and shown via [GJS](https://wiki.gnome.org/action/show/Projects/Gjs?action=show&redirect=Gjs) env.

 The minified version drops mostly only spaces and put back double (pointless) pharentesuis with assignments.